syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 make exwm easier for Mouse-Control-People to use.

 ** Feature
-1. Shortcuts, toolbar and other window operate buttons in mode-line.
+1. Window operate buttons in mode-line.
 2. Move or resize a floating-window without press WIN key.
 3. Jump-or-exec, which will switch to an exist app instead of launch it again.

-** Pictures and videos
+** Pictures
 1. Tilling windows

    [[./snapshots/tilling-window.png]]